tinue/synology-docker-services/INSTALL.md

   * Possibly: If someone gains access to the Docker socket, then this person is for all practical purposes a `root` user of the entire Synology.
 The image `Portainer` needs access to the Docker socket to function.
 In addition, `Portainer` runs as `root`.
 All of this combined means that if someone can hack `Portainer`, then this person has unlimited access to the Synology DiskStation.
 This is why this project is about a *private* development server, and not a public one.
 Operate the Synology behind a firewall only snd do not enable any port forwarding to the Synology!
 * How can I reset my servers?
   * For a full reset, you have to delete all volumes.
 This can be done easily by shutting down like this: `sudo docker-compose down -v`.
   * For a partial reset, you can manually delete the matching volume.
 Use `sudo docker volume ls` to list the existing volumes.
 Then use `sudo docker volume rm [volumename]` to delete.
-For example, `sudo docker volume rm synologydevserver_jenkins_home` resets Jenkins.
+For example, `sudo docker volume rm synologystorageserver_nexus_home` resets Nexus.
 * Do I need Portainer?
   * No, you can instead use the GUI of the Synology Docker package.
 Just remove the "Portainer" part of the `docker-compose.yaml` file, and also remove the `depends-on` section.
 Strictly speaking, the `depends-on` is incorrect anyway.
 I just wanted Portainer to be up and running before any other packages start up.
 * How do I backup the data?